abail0111/classicmodels-quarkus/README.md

-The Classic Models API project is a Quarkus implementation of the [BIRT](https://eclipse.github.io/birt-website/docs/template-sample-database/) / [MySQL](https://www.mysqltutorial.org/mysql-sample-database.aspx) sample database as RESTful- and GraphQL web service.
+The Classic Models API project is a Quarkus implementation of the [BIRT](https://eclipse.github.io/birt-website/docs/template-sample-database/) / [MySQL](https://www.mysqltutorial.org/mysql-sample-database.aspx) sample database as a RESTful- and GraphQL web service.

-Installed Features:

-- agroal
-- cdi
-- hibernate-orm
-- jaeger
-- jdbc-mysql
-- jdbc-postgresql
-- narayana-jta
-- resteasy
-- resteasy-jsonb
-- smallrye-context-propagation
-- smallrye-graphql
-- smallrye-openapi
-- smallrye-opentracing
-- swagger-ui
-- vertx

 ## Setup Database